tokenika/eosfactory/teos_python/doscs/source/tutorial_getting_with_contracts.md

 ## Getting Started with Contracts

-The purpose of this tutorial is to demonstrate how to setup a local blockchain that can be used to experiment with smart contracts.
-The first part of this tutorial will focus on:
+The purpose of this tutorial is to demonstrate primary experiments with smart contracts.
+This tutorial assumes that you have installed both [*EOSIO*](#https://github.com/EOSIO/eos) and [*Tokenika Logos*](#https://github.com/tokenika/logos).
+If so, you have installed *python3*, as well.

-* Starting a Private Blockchain
-* Creating a Wallet
-* Loading the Bios Contract
-* Creating Accounts

-The second part of this tutorial will walk you through creating and deploying your own contracts.

-* eosio.token Contract
-* Exchange Contract
-* Hello World Contract

-* This tutorial assumes that you have installed both EOSIO and Tokenika TEOS, therefore, at first import the Tokenika teos python module:
+To begin with, open a bash terminal in the `teos_python` directory of the *Logos* repository.
+Start `python3`:
 ```
 import teos
 teos.set_verbose(True)